 Continuous investment in more fuel-efficient aircraft of the latest generation

 Fleet planning aims to meet demand with aircraft that are as efficient as possible.
 Older aircraft are being replaced by new aircraft with lower fuel consumption and thus lower CO2 emissions.
 The Lufthansa Group currently has more than 250 new aircraft on its order list, which are to be put into service in the coming years.
-In 2024, the Lufthansa Group is expecting the delivery of more than 30 new aircraft.

 As part of the fleet modernization, larger four-engine aircraft that are less fuel-efficient are being phased out in particular.
 At the same time, the number of aircraft models operated on long-haul routes is continuously being lowered to reduce complexity further throughout the Lufthansa Group.
 This will also help to reduce maintenance and operating costs and leverage further synergies, from licensing for pilots and cabin crews to more standardized on-board processes and the provision of spare parts.